askebos/enchantments/index.md

 TBC

-#### Revisiting the archive through the lens of economic enchantments - June 2022
+#### Revisiting the archive through the lens of economic enchantments - May/June 2022

 ##### Speakers
 TBC